Skip to content

 2. Choose Setup.

-3. Choose Installed Packages, and then choose Amazon Connect Universal Package.
+3. Choose Installed Packages and then, choose Amazon Connect Universal Package.

-The Amazon Connect CCP doesn't open in Salesforce
+The CCP doesn't open in Salesforce

 Confirm the Toolkit for Amazon Connect lists the correct instance URL